replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 After manually creating these RBAC resources, the user must include both the `--ensure-rbac=false` and `--skip-rbac-check` flags when installing or upgrading.
 These flags prevent KOTS from checking for or attempting to create a Role with `* * *` permissions in the namespace.
 For more information, see [Prerequisites](installing-existing-cluster#prerequisites) in _Online Installation in Existing Clusters_.
 :::

+## Embedded Cluster Requirements {#embedded-requirements}

+Replicated Embedded Cluster has the following requirements:

+* Linux operating system
+* x86-64 architecture
+* systemd
+* Embedded cluster is based on k0s, so all k0s system requirements apply.
+See [System requirements](https://docs.k0sproject.io/stable/system-requirements/) in the k0s documentation.

 ## kURL Requirements {#kurl-requirements}

-To install KOTS in an embedded cluster created by kURL, your environment must meet the following requirements.
+To install KOTS in a cluster created by kURL, your environment must meet the following requirements.

 ### Minimum System Requirements